Internet relay calls don't 'stream' the way a TTY call does. Your message only leaves your computer when you click 'Send'.

 close other windows when making the call if you are using instant messaging

-Don't try and have more than one internet relay call at the same time.
+Don't try and make other calls or doing anything else online while you are making the call.
 Remember that there is a person on the phone at the other end of your call waiting for a response.